Enjoy instant access to a scalable system of proven practices and execution-ready tools. Built to launch strategic HR programs 5X faster!

 Assessing the aspects to consider for deciding to internally or externally design, develop, and deliver priority learning and development programs.

-Conducting a formal design process when internally developing learning programs, including live/virtual classes, eLearning or less formal processes.
+Conducting a formal design process when internally developing learning programs, including live/virtual classes, eLearning, or less formal approaches.

 Identifying and evaluating outside experts in instructional design or eLearning from a wide range of providers and types of learning available in the marketplace.

-Engaging learners with active content that enhances their understanding and retention of the material, leveraging the most effective learning methods.
+Engaging learners with active content enhances their understanding and retention of the material, leveraging the most effective learning and development methods.

 Measuring efficiency, effectiveness, and impact of learning and development to provide a comprehensive view of the individual and aggregated programs’ value to the organization.